drdhaval2785/sanskrit_data/README.md

+Alert: PIP documentation is badly formatted due to [this pypan bug](https://github.com/bebraw/pypandoc/issues/143) , please see https://github.com/sanskrit-coders/sanskrit_data/blob/master/README.md in the meantime.

 # Introduction
 This module defines:

 - **schema**
   - shared standard schema for communicating and storing Sanskrit data of various types.
   - various idiosyncratic notations used by various modules which deviate from the proposed standards.
 - **python classes** (corresponding to the schema) and **shared libraries** for validating, (de-)serializing and storing sanskrit data of various types.
 - a **common database interface** for accessing various databases (so that a downstream app can switch to a different database with a single line change).

 Similar libraries in various other languages are being built:

 - Scala (likely compatible with Java): [db-interface](https://github.com/sanskrit-coders/db-interface) .

 ## Motivation
 - Various sanskrit modules need to communicate data amongst each other (for example through a REST API or database stores or even function calls). **Examples of the data being communicated** could be: